Our travels during 2017.

 There is a veranda and this was the best part, as it has a private pool with astonishing views to the caldera.

 During the 8 days we stayed on Santorini we visited amazing places.
 The beaches on Santorini aren’t good for swimming (in my opinion) as the black sands make them super-hot and uncomfortable to walk.
-They beaches aren’t pretty as well.
+The beaches aren’t as pretty as beaches in other Greek Islands.

-From Persia we drove to the “Tomato Industrial Museum”.
+From Perissa we drove to the “Tomato Industrial Museum”.
 On the way we stoped at “to psaraki” for lunch and had one of the best meals in Greece.

 There are several cantinas on this place but “to psaraki” is undoubtably the best of them all.